My name is Tu. Tu Morrow.

 5) Parents who strive to pick the most unique name for their child.

-[Bodhi Soleil – name of Ian Somerhalder (actor) and Nikki Reed’s (actress) daughter.
+[Bodhi Soleil – the name of Ian Somerhalder (actor) and Nikki Reed’s (actress) daughter.
 As much as this can be awesome (creativity scores!!!), they might cause a lot of spelling issues.
 And the kid will grow tired of explaining the meaning behind the name pretty quickly.]

 6)Folks who name their child after something (anything really) favorite/special (place, food, flower, etc.).